Study abroad

 cultural immersion

-One of my primary goals for this trip was to bridge my academic studies with real-world experiences, and the program exceeded my expectations.
+One of my primary goals for both trips was to bridge my academic studies with real-world experiences, and the program exceeded my expectations.
 My History of Interior Design course laid the foundation

 personal impact